ThibaultJanBeyer/DragSelect/README.md

 |.ds-hover |On elements that are currently hovered
 |.ds-selector |On the selector element
 |.ds-selectable |On elements that can be selected

+*note: you can change the class names setting the respective property on the constructor, see [Properties](#Properties) section.*

 # Have Fun!